 Check out the Jazz in the Garden concert series, held in the Sculpture Garden Fridays at 5:00 pm, from May through September (see web site for schedule).
 Arrive early, though —the concerts are extremely popular with Washington, D.C. residents, who like to bring a picnic dinner.

-Also, starting in mid-November, check out the National Gallery of Art Ice Rink.
-The hours of operation are as follows:
+From mid-November to early March, check out the National Gallery of Art Ice Rink.
+The hours of operation are as follows (weather permitting):

 Ice Rink Prices:

 $9 adult admission

 $8 child admission, students with ID and senior citizens